 Pet urine is notoriously stubborn and difficult to remove.
 There may not be one product that completely eliminates pet odor from rugs, but there are products that will help you get rid of some of it.
 Pet urine stains can be extremely difficult to remove, and pet odor can linger even long after your pet has left your home.

 The first step is to try and soak up as much moisture as you can in the area.
 This step is important because the moisture makes the urine crystals clump together, which makes them easier to remove.

 Here’s How to Remove Pet Urine from Rug:

 Your dog may be one of your favorite family members, but you can’t ignore the fact that they shed and pee, too.
-Fortunately, rug cleaning can help freshen up your home and your rugs.
+Fortunately, rug cleaning in Connecticut can help freshen up your home and your rugs.

 Method 1: Vinegar

 Pet urine can be tough to remove from the rug in your household.
 The smell alone can make you sick to your stomach.
 However, removing pet urine is not as hard as it seems if you know the right methods.
 Vinegar is an inexpensive material you can use to remove the smell, stain, and odor from your carpet or rug.

 - First, vacuum the entire rug to remove the loose hairs that will trap the urine.